10 Cat-Safe (and Dog-Safe) Non-Toxic Houseplants

 For all pet parents, consulting with your veterinarian when you have questions is always best.
 This is true of plant safety and anything else!
 The quality of your relationship with your veterinarian will determine many of your pet's health outcomes.

-Remember, regardless of your cat’s behavior, having a good pet insurance policy in place in case of emergencies, illnesses, and allergic reactions can save a lot of heartache.
+Remember, regardless of your cat’s behavior, having a good pet insurance policy in place in case of accidents and illnesses (and allergic reactions) can save a lot of heartache.
 Get a quote from PHI Direct today to learn more.